wlg1/wlg1.github.io/ch2.2.md

 Thus, we will have to find a new vector to add to our sample $$z$$.

-**Changing a feature while keeping another feature on the basis vector**
+**Changing a Feature while Conditioning on Another Feature that's on a Basis Vector**

 In the previous section, we already saw a case where the feature we want to change, $$y$$, is on the basis vector.